agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 #### `async`

-Defines whether the Storage Interface must deal with an async storage and should handle it accordingly.
+Defines whether the Storage Interface has to work with an async storage and should handle it accordingly.
 ```ts
 App.createStorage({